Support our work ❤️

 ICC Women’s T20 World Cup 2026 (London venues)

-If you want a big summer sports atmosphere that isn’t the usual London checklist, this is it.
-The Women’s T20 World Cup runs across England & Wales, with London matches at Lord’s and The Oval.
-TO DO
+If you want a lively summer sports vibe that feels different from the usual London to-do list, this is a great pick.
+Women's T20 World Cup games are played across England and Wales, with Lord's and The Oval hosting games in London.

 Dates: Friday 12th June to Sunday 5th July 2026

-Where: TO CONTINUE AND DISCUSS - Held across London venues including Lord’s Cricket Ground, St John’s Wood, London NW8 8QN and The Kia Oval, Surrey County Cricket Club, Kennington, London SE11 5SS, see the official match schedule for exact fixtures.
+Where: Held across London venues.
+The Lord’s Cricket Ground, St John’s Wood, London, and The Kia Oval, Surrey County Cricket Club, Kennington, London.
+See the official match schedule.

 Quick Tips Before You Go: